Iceball457/Mythweaver/Void.md

 ---
 Void damage is the lonely and undoing of life.
 It is wielded by the [Divine](Divine.md).

-Living character affected by magical harming should mark void damage.
+Living characters affected by magical harming should mark void damage.